Data Importers

 Note

-We retained from introducing importer objects by means of classes to make usage as simple as possible.
+We refrained from introducing importer objects by means of classes to make usage as simple as possible.
 If at some point it will be necessary to use classes for the importers, they can be built upon the import functions.

 Test data